 - Keep emtricitabine in the container that it came in and keep the container tightly closed.

 - Do not use emtricitabine if the original seal over the container opening is broken or missing.

 - Throw away emtricitabine that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep emtricitabine and all medicines out of reach of children.

 Where can I find more information about emtricitabine?

-- Recommendations on the use of emtricitabine while treating and preventing opportunistic infections from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, prepared by the (CDC), the (NIH), and the HIV Medicine Association of the Diseases Society of America (IDSA-HIVMA).
+- Recommendations on the use of emtricitabine in people with HIV and HBV, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV.

-- A list of FDA-approved HIV medicines, from ClinicalInfo
+- A list of FDA-approved HIV medicines, from HIVinfo

 Gilead Sciences, Inc.